-Unlike other violence reduction efforts across the U.S. that had poor experiences with multi-agency collaboration, there is definitive evidence of effective collaboration in Palm Beach County across the SAO, statewide prosecutor, law enforcement agencies, and the VCTF.
-In addition, critical training programs have been developed by the dedicated prosecutors and Statewide Prosecutor in the areas of gun crime evidence collection, crime prevention through environmental design, shot spotter, and gang crisis.
-Monthly reporting documents the effective sharing of resources (personnel, equipment, training, and data) across agencies.
+While many violence reduction efforts across the U.S. have experienced poor experiences with multi-agency collaboration, there is definitive evidence of effective collaboration in Palm Beach County across the SAO, statewide prosecutor, law enforcement agencies, and the VCTF.
+In addition, critical training programs have been developed by the dedicated prosecutors and the Statewide Prosecutor in the areas of gun crime evidence collection, crime prevention through environmental design, shot spotter, and gang crisis.
+Monthly reporting documented the effective sharing of resources (personnel, equipment, training, and data) across agencies.
 However, the involvement of youth court and juvenile court systems remains to be established.